symbol/symbol-docs/source/guides/namespace/registering-a-namespace.rst

         :language: bash
         :start-after: #!/bin/sh

-Is the namespace available?
+2. Is the namespace available?
 Try to register it before someone else does it!

-To register a new namespace, announce a :ref:`register namespace transaction<register-namespace-transaction>` with the chosen name and renting duration expressed in blocks.
+Announce a :ref:`register namespace transaction<register-namespace-transaction>` with the chosen name and renting duration expressed in blocks.

 .. note:: In Catapult, NEM blocks are complete every ``15`` seconds in average.